What You Should Know About Ticks on Cats and How to Remove

 If you spend a lot of time in wooded areas, you may collect ticks that could harm both you and your cat.
 Stay in the center of trails when hiking and wear light-colored long pants and shirts, closed-toe shoes, and an effective tick repellent.

 Some species of ticks thrive inside.
 Start by making a habit of cleaning your pet’s bedding often.
 You may want to contact a licensed pest control professional to help — check for one that offers a pet-friendly solution.

 To improve tick control around your home, remove weeds, keep your grass short, and dispose of lawn clippings right away.

 Harmful pests like fleas and ticks can be a nightmare to deal with as a pet parent.
-Keep your cat protected from disease and infection by staying up to date on your flea and tick knowledge and treatment.
+Keep your cat protected from this common health problem by staying up to date on your flea and tick knowledge and treatment.